Jen-Delarosa/http-servers/README.md

 ## Collaboration:

 This project was completed in collaboration with another student.
-Some starter code and scripts were provided by the course instructors.
+Some starter code and helper functions were provided by the course instructors.